Does the heart have muscles?

-Muscles that are under your conscious control are called voluntary muscles, while muscles that are not under your conscious control are called involuntary muscles.
+- Muscles that are under your conscious control are called voluntary muscles, while muscles that are not under your conscious control are called involuntary muscles.

 - The three types of muscles in the body include skeletal muscle, smooth muscle, and cardiac muscle.

 Use the resource below to answer the questions that follow.

 - Why are some muscles called "voluntary" and some called "involuntary"?

 - How is it beneficial for an organism to have both voluntary and involuntary muscles?
 Think carefully, and explain your answer fully.

 - What is the function of skeletal muscles?
 What is the function of cardiac muscles?
 How do these different functions relate to the structural differences between the types of muscle?